The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 Gain creditor approval

-Once your creditors have received your IVA proposal, they must vote on whether or not they agree to the proposed terms – this is known as a ‘creditors meeting’.
+Once your creditors have received your IVA proposal, they will vote on the proposed terms in a creditors meeting.
 For your IVA to go ahead, the creditors to which you owe 75% of your debt must sign off on the proposal.

 “No fuss, just simple, honest advice.
 Communication is good and they make the process as easy as they can.”